rennerak/rennerak/README.md

 - 👋 Hi, I’m @rennerak
 - 👀 I’m interested in immunoinformatics, infectiology research, and enthusiastic about chocolate and coding.
-- 🌱 I’m currently completing a masters in molecular medicine and strengthening my coding skills.
+- 🌱 I have just completed a masters in molecular medicine and I am currently strengthening my coding skills.

 <!---